Pushing mongo is deemed as the ultimate sin in skateboarding.

 Cons of pushing mongo

-Now don’t get me wrong, from a street skating perspective, pushing mongo has two obvious disadvantages, which are…
+From a street skating perspective, pushing mongo has two obvious disadvantages.

 Setting up for tricks

 It makes it more challenging to set up for a trick.

 Since you’re pushing with your front foot, it takes you longer to set up for flip tricks.
 When pushing with your back foot, your front foot is already on the deck, ready to flick.

 It’s harder to turn/control your board if your weight is centered over the back truck.

 Those two reasons alone should make you want to avoid pushing mongo, especially if you’re into street skating.
 Even if it feels uncomfortable at first, push through it because it’ll make your life easier in the long run.

 But what if you’re into a different style of shredding?
 Something like long-distance pushing or downhill?

 The first main disadvantage of not being able to set up a trick doesn’t apply.
 Within these styles, you’re not looking to throw a tre-flip, and the positioning of your front foot isn’t as vital.